History of Latvia: War of Independence

 Instead the German forces were incorporated into the West Russian Volunteer Army.
-On October 5 it commenced an offensive on Riga taking the west bank of the Daugava River with front line splitting Riga in half.
-On November 11 the Latvian counteroffensive began and by the end of the month they were driven from Latvia.
+On October 5 it commenced an offensive on Riga, taking the west bank of the Daugava River - the front line split Riga in half.
+On November 11 the Latvian counteroffensive began and by the end of the month the West Russian Volunteer Army was driven from Latvia.
 During battles in Riga, Latvian forces were supported by British naval artillery.

-On January 3, 1920 the united Latvian and Polish forces launched an attack on the Soviet army in Latgale and after the Battle of Daugavpils liberated Daugavpils.
-By the end of January they reached the ethnographic border of Latvia and peace negotiations with Soviets soon began.
+On January 3, 1920, the united Latvian and Polish forces launched an attack on the Soviet army in Latgale, and in the Battle of Daugavpils liberated Daugavpils by January 5.
+By the end of January they reached the ethnographic border of Latvia, and peace negotiations with the Soviets soon began.

 Peace and international recognition

 During the 1919 Paris Peace conference Latvia had unsuccessfully lobbied for international de jure recognition of its independence by the Allied countries.
-Allies still hoped for a quick end of the Bolshevik regime and establishment of a democratic Russian state which will grant Latvia large degree of autonomy.
-The internal situation also was unstable, as during 1919 three different governments (Latvians, Germans-White Russians, Soviets) were fighting for the control.
+The Allies still hoped for a quick end of the Bolshevik regime in Moscow and the establishment of a democratic Russian state which would grant Latvia a large degree of autonomy.
+The internal situation also was unstable, as during 1919 three different governments (Latvians, Germans-White Russians, and Soviets) were fighting for control.

-According to Latvian diplomats, during that time the US and France were against recognizing Latvia, Italy and Japan supported it while the United Kingdom gave limited support and waited for the events to play out.
+According to Latvian diplomats, during that time the US and France opposed recognizing Latvia; Italy and Japan supported the idea; while the United Kingdom gave limited support and waited for events to play out.